Sanya: 20th century

 In 1912, Yazhou became Yaxian (Yai-hsien) (崖县; postal: Aihsien).

 In 1958, administration of Yaxian relocated from Yacheng to Sanya and Yaxian merged with Baoting, Lingshui, Niulou, and Xinglong, Wanning, to become a large county.
 In 1959 and 1961, these areas were separated to establish Baoting and Lingshui while Yaxian County remained in its current prefecture.
-Approved by the State Council of China, Yaxian was upgraded to Sanya City on 26 September 1987 and Sanya City was officially established on 30 December 1987.
+In 1987, approved by the State Council of China, Yaxian was established as a city named Sanya on 26 September 1987 and the city was officially established on 30 December 1987.

+21st century

-In 2007, the Beijing Olympic Organizing Committee announced that the city of Sanya would become the first leg of the Beijing 2008 Summer Olympics torch relay in China.
+In 2007, the Beijing Olympic Organizing Committee announced that the city of Sanya would become the first leg of the 2008 Summer Olympics torch relay in China.